 There is always a subsidization regime $S_2 = S(T, O, E, W)$ that weakly dominates any subsidization regime $S_1 = S(T, O)$.
 Hence, any regime $S_1 = S(T, O)$ is weakly inefficient.
 From Condition 5 we know that efficient subsidization also requires the consideration of wages.
 However, wages W so far have been defined as quasi rents of higher education.
 While total compensation C might be observable with sufficient precision, opportunity wages L are not.
 However, it still may be possible to approximate opportunity wages by observing compensation of individuals with similar characteristics employed in non-graduate jobs.
-If observing compensation data of others generates an estimated value of an opportunity wage of \hat{L} , and total compensation is C, then the estimated quasi rent W is simply $\hat{W} = C - \hat{L}$.
-From Condition 1 we know that subsidization is not necessary if $W \ge T + O$.
-This yields Proposition 2:
+If observing compensation data of others generates an estimated value of an opportunity wage of \hat{L} , and total compensation is C, then the estimated quasi rent C is simply C is simply C is simply C in C is not necessary if C in C in This yields Proposition 2: